Alija Behmen

-Alija Behmen (25 December 1940 – 1 August 2018) was a Bosnian politician who served as the 36th mayor of Sarajevo from 2009 to 2013, and was a member of the Social Democratic Party.
+Alija Behmen (25 December 1940 – 1 August 2018) was a Bosnian politician who served as the 36th mayor of Sarajevo from 2009 to 2013.
 He also served as Prime Minister of the Federation of Bosnia and Herzegovina from 2001 to 2003.
+Behmen was a member of the Social Democratic Party.

 Early life and education

 Behmen was born on 25 December 1940 in Split, Kingdom of Yugoslavia, present-day Croatia.
 He graduated in 1969 from the Faculty of Economics at the University of Sarajevo, where he later presented a doctoral dissertation in the field of modeling transport costs and their impact on the reproduction and development of the economy.
 In 1974, Behmen defended his master's degree in marketing.
 From 1970, he worked at the Institute of Economics in Sarajevo and at the Sarajevo State Technical University as responsible for technological and economic functions.
 He was also Deputy President and Chairman of the Management Board of the ŽTO Sarajevo.

 From 1978 to 1980, Behmen chaired the PO Interšped Workers' Organization.
 He was then appointed Assistant Professor at the Faculty of Transport and Communications.